Welcome to Camellia

 Our Philosophy

 Tea is an adaptive medicine—it travels, evolves, and meets people where they are.
-Across dynasties and around the world, tea has changed to fit the needs of the people it meets, yet its essence remains unchanged.
-Today, tea culture continues to evolve, but proper tea education—especially in the West—remains inaccessible.
-The best teachers don’t advertise and when you find them, they only teach in Chinese.
-Further, the tea world has been corrupted by capitalism and consumerism.
-It's difficult to know who to trust and where to begin.
+Across cultures and centuries, tea has transformed to meet the needs of those it encounters while its essence remains unchanged.
+However, tea education—especially in the West—remains largely inaccessible.
+The best teachers often don’t advertise, and when you find them, they may not speak English.

 Our Approach